jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

  [config]
  ws type = 1080
- day end hour = 21
+ day end hour = 9, False
  pressure offset = 9.4
- gnuplot encoding = iso_8859_1
+ gnuplot encoding = utf8
  template encoding = iso-8859-1
- language = en
+ language = en_GB
  logdata sync = 1
  rain day threshold = 0.2
- asynchronous = False
  usb activity margin = 3.0
- gnuplot version = 4.2
+ gnuplot version = 4.6
  frequent writes = False

 ``ws type`` is the "class" of weather station.
 It should be set to ``1080`` for most weather stations, or ``3080`` if your station console displays solar illuminance.

-``day end hour`` is the end of the "`meteorological day <http://en.wikipedia.org/wiki/Meteorological_day>`_", in local time without daylight savings time.
-Typical values are 21, 9, or 24.
+``day end hour`` is the end of the "`meteorological day <http://en.wikipedia.org/wiki/Meteorological_day>`_", in local time, and whether daylight savings time should be applied.
+Typical values are ``9, False`` (UK Met Office standard) or ``0, True`` (midnight, summer and winter).
+Note that using daylight savings time will mean that one day a year is 25 hours long and one is 23 hours long.
 You must update all your stored data by running :py:mod:`pywws.reprocess` after you change this value.

 ``pressure offset`` is the difference between absolute and relative (sea level) air pressure.